lizmat/articles/raku.md

 **stage name**, the name "raku" has been used **in conjunction** with Perl 6.
 `"Raku" Perl 6`.
 So, `Bob "Dylan" Zimmerman`.

 This is **not** the use of "Raku" as a stage name.
+It is even in direct conflict with what was proposed in the last campaign.
+In my opinion, it is effectively a
-This is a [thinly veiled attempt](https://www.reddit.com/r/perl6/comments/9tws89/its_raku/e90y64u/) at [rebranding](https://en.wikipedia.org/wiki/Rebranding) "Perl 6" to the name "Raku", thereby being completely
+[thinly veiled attempt](https://www.reddit.com/r/perl6/comments/9tws89/its_raku/e90y64u/)
+at [rebranding](https://en.wikipedia.org/wiki/Rebranding) "Perl 6" to the
+name "Raku", thereby being completely passing by the "Perl community" component that Larry Wall mentioned at the Perl Conference in Amsterdam.